 It is important to note that, because most of the costs associated with producing legal work are generally fixed, the variable component in the lawyer's profitability model is lawyer compensation.
 Operating costs tend to be fixed because, for example, rent is not typically based upon the amount of revenue generated but rather based on a long term lease commitment with a fixed amount of rent due each month.
-Similarly, unless you are using contract labor paid by the hour, the cost of having staff as regular employees is the same (absent consideration of overtime pay, etc.) from one pay period to the next, regardless of the actual revenue produced.
+Similarly, unless you are using contract labor paid by the hour, the cost of having staff as regular employees is the same (absent consideration of overtime pay, etc.) from one pay period to the next, regardless of the actual revenue Publication of the State Bar of Arizona produced.
 The cost of maintaining office equipment and an infrastructure of technology is also typically a fixed monthly cost.